 Finance A. Kudrin and Belarusian Minister of Finance N. Korbut signed

-in 2008 in the amount of $ 2 billion, and it was proposed to place bonds
+in 2008 in the amount of $2 billion, and it was proposed to place bonds

-in the Russian market in the amount of 10 billion rubles. and if, these papers
+on the Russian market in the amount of 10 billion rubles. and if, these papers

-receive demand, repeat this operation as needed.
+will receive a demand, repeat this operation as necessary.

-for a period of 15 years at a rate of LIBOR + 0.75%.
+for a period of 15 years at a rate of LIBOR+0.75%.
 The agreement provides

 and a 5-year grace period during which interest is paid